hibernate/lucene-jbossmodules/README.md

 	</plugin>

 This will make them available as an opt-in dependency to any application deployed on WildFly.
-To enable the dependency there are various options, documented in [https://docs.jboss.org/author/display/WFLY10/Class+Loading+in+WildFly](Class Loading in WildFly).
+To enable the dependency there are various options, documented in [Class Loading in WildFly](https://docs.jboss.org/author/display/WFLY10/Class+Loading+in+WildFly).